windmill-labs/windmill/README.md

 ### Resource types

 You will also want to import all the approved resource types from [WindmillHub](https://hub.windmill.dev).
-There is no automatic way to do this automatically currently, but it will be possible using a command with the upcoming CLI tool.
+A setup script will prompt you to have it being synced automatically everyday.

 ## Environment Variables